 Added New I-539A form for Co-Applicants

-The I-539A form is the new form created to have the Supplement section in the previous I-539 form.
+The I-539A form is the new form that was created with the Supplement section in the previous I-539 form.
 Every co-applicant, who is filing along with the primary I-539 applicant should submit a separate I-539A form and each of the co-applicant has to sign in their respective form.
 For children under 14 years of age or who cannot sign to due to health reasons, their parents or guardians can sign.

-In addition to standard I-539 form fee of $370 USD, there is an additional $85 biometric fee for every applicant and co-applicant.
+The I-539 Biometrics fee is $85 USD for every applicant and co-applicant.
+This biometrics fee is in addition to standard I-539 form fee of $370 USD.
 If you are part of A, G, and NATO categories, you do not need to pay biometric fee.
 If you do not include this fee, your application will be denied.

 Example : If let’s say you have 2 children filing along with one dependent then fee would be like below for all 3 of them.